tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Mechanism

 - Name: bdqffdq:Mechanism
-- Definition: An entity that can execute data quality methods.
+- Definition: An entity that can execute DataQualityMethods.
 - SubClass Of: FundamentalConcept; SolutionsConcept

 ********************